-3.4 Methodology
+3.5 Methodology

-- 3.4.1 The appraisal has been undertaken and presented against each of the ten sustainability topics established through scoping.
+- 3.5.1 The appraisal has been undertaken and presented against each of the ten sustainability topics established through scoping.

-- 3.4.2 For each of the SA topics an appraisal table has been completed which discusses the likely effects for each option (see the SA Report).
+- 3.5.2 For each of the SA topics an appraisal table has been completed which discusses the likely effects for each option (see the SA Report).
 An overall score for each option is derived from an appraisal and understanding of the effects across the HMA in different spatial contexts.
 These 'building blocks' for each option are as follows (in-line with how the alternatives have been established):

 - Effects on the City

 - Effects on the Urban Periphery (PUA)

 - Effects on Market Towns

 - Effects on 'other (rural) settlements'

 - Effects at new settlements / expanded settlements.

-- 3.4.3 These individual elements are then considered together to establish an overall score for each option against the SA Objectives.
-A summary of the overall scores is provided in this non-technical summary. - 3.4.4 When determining the significance of any effects, a detailed appraisal of factors has been undertaken to take account of: - the nature and magnitude of development; - the sensitivity of receptors; and - the likelihood of effects occurring. - 3.4.5 Taking these factors into account allowed 'significance scores' to be established using the system outlined below.
+- 3.5.3 These individual elements are then considered together to establish an overall score for each option against the SA Objectives.
+A summary of the overall scores is provided in this non-technical summary.

+- 3.5.4 When determining the significance of any effects, a detailed appraisal of factors has been undertaken to take account of:

+- the nature and magnitude of development;

+- the sensitivity of receptors; and

+- the likelihood of effects occurring.

+- 3.5.5 Taking these factors into account allowed 'significance scores' to be established using the system outlined below.

-3.4.6 The assessment has been undertaken making-use of baseline information presented in the scoping report and mapping data.
-Whilst it has not been possible to identify exact effects due to sites not being established at this stage, we have made assumptions on the potential locations of development by referring to SHELAA sites and potential opportunity areas identified by the Strategic Planning Group.
-There is a focus on strategic impacts at a settlement-level, rather than detailed local effects.
-Whilst every effort is made to make objective assessments, the findings are also based upon professional judgement and are therefore partly subjective.
+3.5.6 The assessment has been undertaken making-use of baseline information presented in the scoping report and mapping data.
+Whilst it has not been possible to identify exact effects due to sites not being established at this stage, we have made assumptions on the potential locations of development by referring to SHELAA sites and potential opportunity areas

-3.5 Summary of appraisal findings
+3.6 Summary of appraisal findings

-3.5.1 Table 4 (page 18) presents the overall scores recorded for all twelve of the reasonable alternatives (i.e. the six distribution options at both scales of growth).
+3.6.1 Table 4 (page 18) presents the overall scores recorded for all twelve of the reasonable alternatives (i.e. the six distribution options at both scales of growth).
 A summary of the findings is discussed in this section.